hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 5﻿.
-Verify database data records
+Verify MySQL database data records

-Y﻿ou can connect to the MySQL database service and re-run the test script.
-You should see the test script now reports everything is *OK*:
+Y﻿ou can connect to the MySQL database service and re-run the testing script.
+You should see the testing script now reports everything is *OK*: